ETX-ASU/simcapi-js/README.md

 function createProperty(name, defaultValue){
     simModel.set(name, defaultValue);
-    pipit.CapiAdapter.expose(name, simModel);
+    simcapi.CapiAdapter.expose(name, simModel);
 }

 ...

-pipit.Controller.notifyOnReady();
+simcapi.Transporter.notifyOnReady();

 ```

-Take note that when numberOfColors change, we create the variables on the model and expose those values via pipit.
+Take note that when numberOfColors change, we create the variables on the model and expose those values via Simcapi.